 If you’re working with a team of people updating one or multiple accounts Grum.co is a great solution.
 The only downside is that Grum has a monthly fee and charges to use multiple accounts.
 It is a simpler solution than other options if you want the ability to schedule posts though.

 Grum’s interface allows you to upload photos and videos.
 After selecting a photo you can crop it and add a caption as you’d expect.

 One feature I found useful was the ability to add a first comment.
 This is great if you like to stuff all of your hashtags in a comment right after posting.

 Another option is running the Android Instagram app on your computer.
 This can be done by running an Android emulator on your Mac or PC with BlueStacks.

 It’s the heaviest option since you’ll have to run Android on your computer, so I don’t recommend this option unless you need all of the features.

 This is the perfect option if you want a completely native Instagram experience on your computer.
-Plus you’ll have all of the features of the app including filters, locations, stories, and account switching.
+Plus you’ll have all of the features of the app including filters, locations, stories, galleries, and account switching.

 There are also quite a few other options to post to IG from your computer, but above are the best solutions I’ve found.

 Again, if you can, I recommend using the app on your phone.
 Having access to community features such as commenting and following users is essential to the Instagram experience in my opinion.